shudv/memotable/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Try it live](https://img.shields.io/badge/Try%20it-live-ff69b4)](https://codesandbox.io/p/sandbox/c9lv4v)

-**Zero dependencies.** Reactive, indexed and memoized in-memory collections and views — all in **<2 KB**.
+Reactive, indexed and ordered in-memory keyed collections — all in **<1 KB**.
 Written in TypeScript with full type definitions.
 Side-effects free.

-> **The correct way to memoize indexed/sorted/filtered collections.**
+> **The correct way to memoize sorted & filtered collections.**
 >
-> Most apps don’t need collection memoization — the DOM is almost always the real bottleneck.
+> Most web apps don’t need collection memoization.
+The DOM is almost always the real bottleneck for performance.
-> That said, when your data is huge, `memotable` gives you the *correct* memoization primitives.
+> That said, when you are processing huge amounts of data (in a web app or otherwise), `memotable` gives you the _correct_ memoization primitives.

-## Why memotable
+## Why memotable?

-Most developers reach for `useMemo` (or the equivalent in their framework) to cache filtered or sorted lists — but for collections, that pattern is almost always a trap.
+When writing React code, most developers reach for `useMemo` to cache filtered or sorted collections - but that pattern is always a trap.

 ```tsx
 function TaskList({ tasks, filter, comparator }) {